 It can take a lot of practice to get to a point in our lives where we can calmly assess a situation and react in a spiritual way when someone is acting badly.
 But I know it can be done.
 Sometimes all I need to do is remember how my own rude and obnoxious behaviors were often due to the lack of love I had for myself.

-Fortunately, I’ve spent the last twenty-two years of my sobriety trying to not only grow spiritually, but also as a person, and this has brought a wonderful revelation to me.
-Even if I cannot treat someone with love and kindness, I can at least try to be understanding of their behaviors, and show a level of tolerance that I know I will later be glad I did.
+Fortunately, I’ve spent the last twenty-two years of my sobriety trying to grow spiritually and as a person, and this has brought me a wonderful revelation.
+Even if I cannot treat someone with love and kindness, I can at least try to be understanding of their behaviors and show a level of tolerance that I know I will later be glad I did.

-Again, though, it does not mean that we have to be tolerant of anyone’s rude and obnoxious conduct.
-It simply means that we should remember the times when we have acted badly toward someone, and why we did.
+Again, though, this does not mean we must tolerate anyone’s rude and obnoxious conduct.
+It simply means that we should remember the times when we have acted badly toward someone and why we did.

 Hopefully, if we are lucky, there is at least one incidence that we can recall where instead of being treated back in the same way, we were shown some level of love, kindness, understanding, and tolerance from another human being who had learned how to practice these things toward themselves and others.